presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-5.2 **Challenge:** We have a dictionary of synchronized swimming moves called ``sswim_moves``, with the moves as keys and the amount of times they are used as the values.
+5.2 **Challenge:** We have a dictionary of synchronized swimming moves called ``sswim_moves``, with the move names as keys and the amount of times they are used as the values.
 We also have a list of some moves that have not been added yet.
-Go through the list, called ``moves_to_add``, and if the move is in sswim_moves, then update the value, adding 1, otherwise do nothing.
+Go through the list, called ``moves_to_add``, and if the move is in ``sswim_moves``, then update the value by 1.
+Otherwise, do nothing.

 .. activecode:: ee_ch12_052
    :tags:Dictionaries/Dictionaryoperations.rst